samirosman/squircleart.github.io/_posts/2017-03-10-the-essence-of-animation-nodes-transformation-matrix.md

 This node will return a transformation matrix that represent the object's location ,rotation and scale.
 But wait ... we have been saying that a transformation matrix transforms an object, however, we never said anything about a transformation matrix that define the object's location, rotation and scale.

-Well, it is really simple, you can think of the object's location, rotation and scale as a transformation of an identity object, that is, assume that there exist an object we call **Identity** and is positioned at $(0,0,0)$ and has an euler angle of $(0,0,0)$ and a scale of $(1,1,1)$, when I describe an object with a transformation matrix $M$ , I am basically saying that our object is the Identity object transformed by the transformation matrix $M$.
+Well, it is really simple, you can think of the object's location, rotation and scale as a transformation of an identity object, that is, assume that there exists an object we call **Identity** and is positioned at $(0,0,0)$ and has an euler angle of $(0,0,0)$ and a scale of $(1,1,1)$, when I describe an object with a transformation matrix $M$ , I am basically saying that our object is the Identity object transformed by the transformation matrix $M$.

 #### Object Matrix Output: